 - 1/2 tsp ground cinnamon

 - 1 (14.5 oz) can low-sodium chicken broth

 - 1/2 cup raisins

 - 1 (14 oz) can chick peas, drained and rinsed

 - 1/2 cup slivered almonds, toasted

 - 2 Tbsp minced fresh mint

-Add roasted vegetables, chick peas, almonds and lemon mixture to couscous and toss to evenly coat, while seasoning with a little more salt to taste as desired.
+- Add roasted vegetables, chick peas, almonds, cilantro, mint and lemon mixture to couscous and toss to evenly coat (while seasoning with a little more salt to taste as desired).
 Serve warm.